 It had been a year since John’s daughter, Cindy, had left home to live with her husband.
 John woke up that morning with a feeling of anxiety.
 He couldn’t really tell why, but he felt worried.
 “Maybe it will go away after breakfast,” John thought.
-As he sat down in the kitchen, waiting for the eggs to boil, he remembered how he used to prepare breakfast for Cindy.
+As he sat down in the kitchen, waiting for the three eggs to boil, he remembered how he used to prepare breakfast for Cindy.
 Her mother had died when she was ten, and he had been raising her all alone.
 It wasn’t easy.
 He remembered how many fights they had at this very kitchen table he was sitting at.
 Cindy was always rebellious.
 And he wasn’t the most patient of fathers.

 He also remembered when she used to come injured at home… John used to dress her wounds at this very kitchen sink.
 Then she would lie on the couch and John would let her watch anything she wanted, and made her favorite dish, lasagna.
 She was so small on that couch… so vulnerable…